-The area is located on a peninsula formed at the confluence of Julington and Durbin creeks, and has approximately nine miles of shoreline along the two creeks.
+The 2,031 acre area is located on a peninsula formed at the confluence of Julington and Durbin creeks, and has approximately nine miles of shoreline along the two creeks.
 The peninsula is a long sandy ridge that grades into floodplain swamp and marsh along the creeks’ shores.
 Natural communities consist of sandhill along the higher areas near the center of the peninsula and flatwoods at the lower elevations.
 The preserve contains extensive floodplain wetlands, providing water quality and floodplain protection for both creeks and the St. Johns River.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
 Known wildlife at the preserve include bald eagle, osprey, gopher tortoise, bobcat, turkey, deer and numerous species of wading and songbirds.
 Manatees seasonally swim in both creeks.

-- Hiking, picnicking, horseback riding, bicycling and nature study. more info
+- Hiking, picnicking, horseback riding, bicycling and nature study.

 Public parking and access is off of Bartram Park Boulevard.